Skip to content

 locally within same computer.
 No client on the network will be able to contact the object using

-if you wish to avoid configuring your firewall.
+this transport.
+Use this transport if you wish to avoid configuring your firewall for a local client,

 will be running.
 The object can be contacted by a client on another thread but not from other processes